 Chili seasonings give wonderful Southwest flavor to this slow cooker pot roast.
 If you don't have ancho chile powder, use a good quality chili powder blend or some smoky chipotle powder.
 New Mexican chile powder is another great choice.

 Add some extra heat to the pot roast with pickled jalapeno pepper rings or fresh chopped jalapeno or serrano peppers.
 A beef chuck roast is the best choice for a slow cooker dish, or use a bottom round roast or rump roast.
 If you don't have a pot roast, use stewing beef or boneless short ribs in the dish.

 Searing the beef can add flavor, color, and texture, but if you don't have time to brown the beef, you can skip that step.

 Shred the beef and serve it with flour tortillas or soft corn tortillas, or fill toasted split buns with the beef.
-Or make Indian tacos with the beef mixture and this fry bread.
+Or put it in Native American fry bread.
 Top the beef with fresh cilantro, diced tomatoes, shredded lettuce, and guacamole or sour cream.

 - 1 beef chuck roast (about 4 pounds)

 - 1 1/2 cups beef stock (unsalted or low sodium)